thomasmauerer/hassio-addons/samba-backup/README.md

 If specified the snapshots will be password-protected.

+### Option: `compatibility_mode`

+Set this option to `true` if you need to connect to shares that only support old legacy SMB protocols.
+Note that this option is not recommended, since these protocols are known to be out-dated, insecure and slow.

 ### Option: `log_level`

 Controls the verbosity of log output produced by this add-on.
 Possible values are `debug`, `info` (default), `warning` and `error`.